The topology of 3-dimensional Hessian manifolds: Introduction

 \section{Introduction}

 Hessian manifolds play a fundamental role in affine differential geometry and information geometry.
-They are defined by a locally flat, torsion-free connection~$\nabla$ and a Riemannian metric~$g$ such that the $(0,3)$-tensor~$\nabla g$ is totally symmetric.
+They are defined by a locally flat, torsion-free connection $\nabla$ and a Riemannian metric $g$ such that, locally, there exists a smooth function $\phi$ with

 In his seminal works~\cite{amari2012differential, amari2016information}, Amari showed that exponential families are always Hessian manifolds, since the Fisher information metric can be expressed as the Hessian of the logarithmic partition function.
 Hessian geometry is deeply connected to Kähler geometry.
-Shima established in~\cite{shima1981hessian, shima1986vanishing, shima1997geometry} that the tangent bundle of a Hessian manifold naturally carries a Kählerian structure.
+Shima established in~\cite{shima1981hessian, shima1986vanishing, shima1997geometry} that the tangent bundle of a Hessian manifold naturally carries a Kähler structure.
 Moreover, a Hessian structure is formally analogous to a Kähler structure, since a Kähler metric is locally given as a complex Hessian.
 Armstrong and Amari~\cite{amari2014curvature} further proved that the Pontryagin forms of any Hessian metric necessarily vanish.

-It is well known that compact manifolds with finite fundamental group cannot admit Hessian structures~\cite{ay2002dually}.
+It is well known that compact manifolds with finite fundamental groups cannot admit Hessian structures~\cite{ay2002dually}.
 Thus, the existence of a Hessian structure imposes strong topological obstructions on the underlying manifold.
-In particular, Shima~\cite{shima1981hessian} proved that the universal affine covering of a compact Hessian manifold is a convex domain, and deduced the nonexistence of a Hessian metric on the Hopf manifold $(\mathbb{S}^{n-1}\times \mathbb{S}^{1})$ when $n>1$.
-In this paper, we investigate the global structure of compact, orientable, three-dimensional Hessian manifolds.
-We establish a correspondence, in dimension three, between compact, orientable Hessian manifolds and Kähler mapping tori, thereby highlighting the deep relationship between Hessian and Kähler geometries.
-Subsequently, we present a classification of three-dimensional orientable Hessian manifolds.
+In particular, Shima~\cite{shima1981hessian} proved that the universal affine covering of a compact Hessian manifold is a convex domain, and deduced the nonexistence of Hessian metrics on Hopf manifolds $(\mathbb{S}^{n-1} \times \mathbb{S}^{1})$ for $n>1$.

+In this paper, we investigate the global structure of compact, orientable $3$-dimensional Hessian manifolds.
+We establish a correspondence, in dimension three, between compact, orientable Hessian manifolds and Kähler mapping torus, thereby highlighting the deep relationship between Hessian and Kähler geometries.
+We also study topological constraints, including parity properties of Betti numbers.
+Finally, we obtain a complete classification of compact, orientable $3$-dimensional Hessian manifolds.